So you’re thinking of writing a business book?

 In my case, I checked my diary and looked for a realistic date to get my first draft finished.
 Once the deadline was set, I calculated how many words I’d need to write each day.

-This positivity and ticking off my daily targets (if you’re a list person, you’ll know how satisfying this is!) spurred me on day after day.
+This positivity and ticking off my daily targets (if you’re a list person, you’ll know how satisfying this is!) spurred me on day after day after day.

 One thing I realised, however, and the same might happen to you, was that my inner editor would kick in when I was writing.
 This led to my word count reducing each day, but when I understood that leaving my red pen alone meant I would actually reach that 30,000-word target in 30 days, I did just that.